aladdin83/AMC/README.md

-# AMC
+# MCMS - HEKA
-AMC is a Medical Centre Managment Webapp based on MEAN stack
+HEKA is an open source EHR System based on angular-fullstack